 Based on NC Department of Revenue Monthly Sales and Use Tax Statistics, here are the latest comparisons based on data for Restaurants, Taverns, and Hotels.

-Based on Smith Travel Report data, here are the latest comparisons:
+Based on Smith Travel Research data, here are the latest comparisons: